Cost of Attendance

 = Demonstrated Financial Need

-By law, federal aid recipients cannot receive more than their Cost of Attendance.
-The Expected Family Contribution (EFC) is based on the income and asset information you provide on the Free Application for Federal Student Aid (FAFSA).
-The table below is based on full-time enrollment for 9 months (Fall & Spring semesters) during the 2020-20 academic year.
+By law, federal aid recipients cannot receive more aid than their Cost of Attendance.
+The Student Aid Index (SAI) is based on the income and asset information provided on the Free Application for Federal Student Aid (FAFSA).
+The table below is based on full-time enrollment for 9 months (Fall & Spring semesters) during the 2026-27 academic year.

-** New non-resident students add one time $25 application fee.
+** New non-resident students add a one-time $25 application fee.

 Upon the student’s request, additional costs for books/supplies required for certain majors, documented child care, neighbor island travel allowance, and/or educational expenses related to disability that is not provided by other assisting agencies may be considered for the Federal Direct Loan Program.